abi/secret-llama/README.md

 ![secret llama](https://github.com/abi/secret-llama/assets/23818/0bf43a95-4fe5-4c53-87bc-b558e5c4968f)

 Fully private LLM chatbot supporting various open weights models (Llama 3, Mistral, etc.).

+- Fully private = No conversation data ever leaves your computer
+- Runs in the browser = no server needed and no install needed!
+- Works offline

 This project focuses on providing an easy-to-use interface on par with ChatGPT, but for open source LLMs.

 Big thanks to the inference engine provided by [webllm](https://github.com/mlc-ai/web-llm).

-- Fully private = No conversation data ever leaves your computer
-- Runs in the browser - no server needed and no install needed!
-- Works offline

 ## System Requirements